streats-app/StrEats/README.md

 # StrEats
-App to support small eateries in London
+Android app to support small eateries in London